zion-king/alphabeam/README.md

 These datasets were uploaded on BigQuery before dbt was connected to BigQuery to build the semantic layer and metric layer.

 ### ii.
 Building the Semantic Layer and Metric Layer
 Before building the semantic layer with dbt-metricflow, the raw data were modelled using dbt.
 These modelled datasets acted as the bedrock to the semantic layer where the necessary connections between these datasets were established using the necessary foreign and primary keys.
-In each semantic model where these relationships were established, we also defined the metrics that would manifest in our data warehouse.
-It is important to note that we didn't exhaust the metrics that could be defined from the data because we understood that we were building a proof of concept data warehouse.
+In each semantic model where these relationships were established, we also async async defined the metrics that would manifest in our data warehouse.
+It is important to note that we didn't exhaust the metrics that could be async async defined from the data because we understood that we were building a proof of concept data warehouse.

 Listed below are the metrics currently available:
 - `discount_amount_average`